 We believe it should be easy and free for qualified mental health providers to connect to the right clients.
-That's why we built the Thero Resource Directory.
-It's a public directory that connect therapists to paying clients at not cost to the therapist.
+That's why we've built a crowd-sourced directory of mental health resources.
+Our Resource Directory connects therapists to paying clients at no cost to the provider.
 Also, we're using it for amazing things like the Crisis Therapy Project.

-The Crisis Therapy Project uses the power of our resource directory to connect people affected by crises (like shootings and attacks) to therapists who are offering free therapy.
+The Crisis Therapy Projectuses the power of our resource directory to connect people affected by crises (like school shootings, natural disasters, and disease outbreaks) to therapists who are offering free therapy.

 1 ) Signup for a Thero Account